boneta/jacques/tools/README.md

 ### Misc
 ```
   tst                   Connect free energy barriers and kinetic using TST
+  ndx-coord             Get the corresponding index-coordinates of a scan/pes
   kie-combine           Combine fDynamo's .log to calculate KIEs
   amber2opls.py         Convert dihedral parameters from AMBER to OPLS-AA
   itp2dyn.py            Convert GROMACS's parameters to fDynamo's format